 The DVD includes four animated shorts which are supposed to be "prequels" to the movie, so I watched those first.
 I thought they were kinda "meh," and didn't seem like they'd really do anything to enchance my understanding or appreciation of the movie, though they did kind of whet my appetite for the movie, I guess.

-Anyway, the movie starts with this young woman and her little sister apparently inheriting their mother's money or whatever when she dies, and then their stepfather apparently kills the younger girl and blames her death on the older girl.
+Anyway, the movie starts with this young woman (Emily Browning) and her little sister apparently inheriting their mother's money or whatever when she dies, and then their stepfather apparently kills the younger girl and blames her death on the older girl.
 That's what it seems like, anyway.
 There's no dialogue in the beginning (just some pseudo-philosophical and totally unhelpful narration), and we don't exactly see what happens.
 But then the young woman gets sent to an insane asylum by her stepfather.
 And he pays some guy who works there to forge the signature of the psychiatrist in charge, to get some visiting doctor to give the young woman a lobotomy.
 And just as a sort of spike is about to be hammered into her head, everything changes.

-So... like I said, the girls are hot.
-And the fantasies are all sort of cool, but somehow they never felt quite as cool as they should have.
+So... the fantasies are all sort of cool, but somehow they never felt quite as cool as they should have.
 The elements of coolness were there in spades, and I can't put my finger on why it all didn't work as well as it should have.
 There was nothing really wrong with any of it, that I could see.
 Maybe it was just that I was disconnected from it, knowing it was all fantasy.
 In fact, it constantly bothered me that it wasn't even as if these were things we knew to be happening in reality, in some less fantastic sense.
 In spite of being symbolic of what was going on, the fantasies had no direct correlation to what was going on in reality.
 Like I said, in reality, Baby was dancing, while the others procured the items they needed in a much more mundane fashion.
 Another thing that bothered me is that these fantasies were apparently happening within a fantasy.
 When I said earlier that "everything changes," it was immediately clear to me that even what passed for "reality" from that point on was in fact... not.
 The only thing that was unclear was exactly whose fantasy it all was.
 Even at the very end, when everything snaps back to reality...
 I dunno.
 We get a vague sense of... something approaching an explanation of all we'd just seen, but not really.